hotchkj/AspNetCore.DataProtection.Aws/README.md

 S3 bucket name _must_ be specified.
 All other options have standard server-side secure defaults.
 If the `IAmazonS3` interface is discoverable via `IServiceCollection`, the argument of `AmazonS3Client` can be omitted.

+### Required Permissions

+If you're using Infrastructure as Code, like CloudFormation, or Terraform, you'll bound to need the exact permissions for the bucket.
+These are needed:

+ * `s3:GetObject`
+ * `s3:ListBucket`
+ * `s3:PutObject`

 ## KMS Cryptography

 [![Nuget](https://img.shields.io/nuget/v/AspNetCore.DataProtection.Aws.Kms.svg)](https://www.nuget.org/packages/AspNetCore.DataProtection.Aws.Kms)